lib-package/viewport-action/README.md

 ## Usage

-To use the library, simply import it into your project and call the viewport function, passing in the DOM element you want to observe.
+To use the library, simply import it into your project and call the viewport function, passing in the DOM element you want to observe and the threshold to be triggered.

 ```javascript
 import viewport from "@jhenbert/viewport-action";